What is a PAYG plan ?

 - Useful if people call you more than you call them

 - Ensure your phone is unlocked before purchase

 - Don't buy a PAYG plan if you use a lot of data

 The key things you need to know about PAYG plans!

-- PAYG SIM plans are popular but rarely mentioned by the phone companies.
+- PAYG SIM plans are popular but rarely mentioned in the marketing material released by the phone companies.

-- They are hard to find.
-Of the 16 phone companies we feture on the site, only 4 have PAYG plans.
+- Of the 16 or so phone companies we feature on the site, only 3 have PAYG plans.

 - We suggest them to people who typically make around one call and send one SMS a day.

 - If you have a smartphone, a PAYG plan is almost certainly not the right plan for you.